 Get vaccinated as soon as possible, ideally before the end of November, to ensure you’re protected right through the winter4.

 Other ways to avoid infection

 You can also take additional steps, such as avoiding public transport and crowds.
 However, if you’re unable to avoid public transport (for example, if you need to get to hospital for treatment or an appointment), wash your hands after every trip, use the antiseptic hand gel dispensers in the hospital regularly, cover your nose and mouth if you sneeze or cough, and dispose of any used tissues as quickly as possible.

 Will a flu vaccination affect my blood sugar levels?

-Your blood sugar levels may fluctuate as your body produces antibodies to fight flu1.
-You may find you have higher glucose levels than normal1, so make sure you test your blood regularly after your vaccination.
+You may find you have higher blood sugar levels following vaccination4, so make sure you test your blood regularly after your vaccination.
 If your blood sugar levels remain consistently high after a few days, you should contact your doctor or other healthcare professional.

 *Free NHS jabs are available only to those who fall within the current risk categories.